ricopella/baseball-hangman/README.md

 ### Overview

-* A browser based Hangman game themed around Baseball words.
+Browser based Hangman game themed around Baseball words.

+## Rules & Features

 * Each game, the user is given a word to try and guess the letters correctly.